Best beginner synthesizer keyboards reviewed here.

 The brands that make good synths include Moog, Roland, Korg, Alesis, Novation, Yamaha.
 If you’re looking for used-stuff, you can expect good results from the products of these brands.

 If you are just learning and are okay to get a used one, then you may also consider getting something like the Moog Rogue.
 It could be difficult to find but its quite easy to get started and produces some amazing sounds.
 Its monophonic though (one note at a time) and limited in features compared to what you get on recent synths.
 The Moog Little Phatty is the modern Rogue, comes with several more features.
-It costs around $1300 (new ones) and with some searching you should be able to find them cheaper.

 There are many who prefer older models (than vintage), they have more features, polyphony and sounds.
 If money is not really a factor, you may also consider the offerings from NORD.
 Some prefer to take the software route, which also can give you better results.
 Its more about preference but as a beginner its great to have something that you can touch and tweak.